episerver/content-events-masstransit/README.md

 # Optimizely.CMS.MassTransit.Events

+## Introduction

+This provider allows for remote events processed.
+By default this provider uses RabbitMQ as the default transport provider.
+If you would like to use a different transport prvoider you will need to install the relevent nuget package and configure the transport in the last parameter of the AddMassTransitEventProvider extension method.
+Please see the following link for more details https://masstransit-project.com/usage/transports/

+## Configuration

 To configure the mass transit event prvovider through configuration, you have a couple options.
 You can set the connection string OptimizelyMassTransitEvents or you can configure the connection string.